apollographql/apollo-server/docs/source/migration-two-dot.md

 <h2 id="Middleware">Middleware</h2>

-With the middleware option used by Apollo Server 1.0 users, it is necessary to install the release candidate version of `apollo-server-express`.
-To do this, use the `rc` tag when installing:
+With the middleware option used by Apollo Server 1.0 users, it is necessary to install the 2.0 version of `apollo-server-express`.
+To do this, install via the terminal:

-    npm install --save apollo-server-express@rc graphql
+    npm install --save apollo-server-express graphql

 The changes are best shown by comparing the before and after of the application.